syncfusion-content/angular-docs/angular/Splitter/Nested-Splitter-Support.md

 {% endhighlight %}

-Define properties of outersplitter and innersplitter in constructor file.
+Define properties of outerSplitter and innerSplitter in constructor file.

 {% highlight javascript %}